-The College's Designated Safeguarding Lead (DSL) is Dr Alastair Dunn.
-He is the primary point of contact for any safeguarding matter relating to students.
-He is also responsible for Online Safety, is the Prevent Officer and the Key Adult for Operation Encompass Notifications.
-If he is not available, one of the Deputy DSLs listed below are the next points of contact where you have concerns about a child.
+The College's Designated Safeguarding Lead (DSL) is Mrs Miriam Cook.
+She is the primary point of contact for any safeguarding matter relating to students.
+She is also responsible for Online Safety, is the Prevent Officer and the Key Adult for Operation Encompass Notifications.
+If she is not available, one of the Deputy DSLs listed below are the next points of contact where you have concerns about a child.
 If, for any reason, contact fails, and you are concerned that a student is in immediate danger, you must contact NYC Emergency Duty Team and /or the Police immediately (contact numbers here).